peter-leonov/introscope/README.md

 # Introscope

-A reflection / introspection babel plugin for delightful ES modules testing.
+A reflection (aka, monkey-patching) babel plugin for delightful unit testing of modern ES modules.
+It allows you to owerride imports, locals, globals and built-ins (like `Date` or `Math`) independently for each unit test.

 ```js
 // increment.js